camaraproject/Governance/README.md

 ## Documentation

-The full documentation for the can be found in _TBD_
+The full documentation for the project can be found in the "documentation" subfolder.

 ## Support and Feedback
 The following channels are available for discussions, feedback, and support requests: